 The original slenderness of the church is ruined by early modern additions, especially in the southern part.
 The eastern closure of the church has kept the most original character.
 It is also worth paying attention to the two bricked-up windows in the north wall, because the brickwork saved original tracery with a trefoil and quatrefoil composition.

-Medieval equipment of the monastery church include brought from Flanders, a tombstone of the burgher of Arnold Lischoren who died in 1275.
+Medieval equipment of the monastery church include a tombstone of the burgher of Arnold Lischoren brought from Flanders, who died in 1275.
 This is one of the oldest monuments of sculpture in Pomerania.
-Before the mid-fourteenth century, vault bosses were created, and in the mid-century wall paintings on the matroneum – the Song of Songs cycle, with iconography unique on a European scale.
+Before the mid-fourteenth century, valuable vault bosses were created (although partly reconstructed in the 19th century), and in the mid-century wall paintings on the monastic matroneum – the cycle Songs of songs, of iconography unique in the European scale, but unfortunately too arbitrarily, and often even incorrectly reconstructed in the interwar period.
 From the end of the 14th century comes the figure of Christ in a grave with moving arms.

 Architektura gotycka w Polsce, red.
 T. Mroczko, M. Arszyński, Warszawa 1995.

 Die Bau- und Kunstdenkmäler der Provinz Westpreußen, der Kreis Kulm, red.
 J.Heise, Danzig 1887.